mufeedvh/okjson/README.md

 ### Every feature in a single example:

 For any schema that includes inner dictonaries/lists or cusom validation functions, use the `validate()` method instead.
+This method also has well defined error messages for each exception cases.

 **Tip:** Just like how the regex match function is utilized in this example, you can compose any function, all that's required is that it returns `True` if it passes the validation.